distriqt/ANE-IronSource/docs/index.md

 ## Documentation

-This Wiki forms the best source of detailed documentation for the extension along with the [asdocs](https://distriqt.github.io/ANE-IronSource/asdocs).
+The [wiki](https://github.com/distriqt/ANE-IronSource/wiki) forms the best source of detailed documentation for the extension along with the [asdocs](https://distriqt.github.io/ANE-IronSource/asdocs).

 Quick Example: